analizajb/social-network-api/README.md

 ## Installation

-- Clone this repository.
+- Clone this repository from https://github.com/analizajb/social-network-api.
 - Run `npm i` to install required packages.
+- Run `npm start` in the terminal to start the server.
-- Use Insomnia for testing routes.
+- Once server has connected, use Insomnia for testing routes.

 ## Tools